spencer-luo/common_util/README.md

 ## 1.2.
 Overview

-common_util is a general-purpose C++ utility library, include the following functions:

-- Time utilities
-- Function timer
-- Filepath utilities
-- Filesystem utilities
-- String utilities
-- Data formatting
-- Singleton pattern macro definition
-- Dynamic library loader
+common_util is a general - purpose utility library for C++.
+It is lightweight and easy to operate.

-common_util is implemented in modern C++ syntax (C++11 and above), using cutl as the namespace.
-The naming convention of all interfaces is consistent with the STL, and it can be used as an extensions of C++ standard library.
+common_util is implemented using modern C++ syntax (C++11 and above), with "cutl" as the namespace.
+The naming convention of all its interfaces is consistent with that of the STL, and it can be used as an extensions of C++ STL.
 You can use common_util just like using the STL, For example:

+**Usage demo:**

 ```C++
 // Data formatting